Dhanush1014/Binding-C-API/README.md

   Once the native library is built, run ```dart <filename>.dart```

 ## Project Motivation<a name="motivation"></a>
-This project was done as a part of prood of concept for GSoC 2020 that has recently come up with Dart organisation.
+This project was done as a part of proof of concept for GSoC 2020 that has recently come up with Dart organisation.

 ## File Descriptions <a name="files"></a>
 - [http_request](https://github.com/Dhanush1014/Binding-C-API/tree/master/http_request): make an HTTP request with libcurl